For Fans Of

 ‘1×1‘ sees BMTH teaming up with the English rock and rap duo, Nova Twins – Amy Love and Georgia South.
 With a very standard mainstream rock form, blending over trap percussion and some slight hip-hop elements, ‘1×1‘ is one of the less daring and more straight-forward songs on BMTH’s latest outing.
 One where both BMTH and Nova Twins have had a seemingly equal share of decisions.
 Though I don’t feel anything strongly about it one way or the other.

 Acting as an overture, ‘Itch For The Cure (When Will We Be Free?)‘ – I can’t be the only one thinking that’s a Linkin Park reference? – is a short, mostly instrumental electronic piece that sets up the over-the-top ‘Kingslayer‘ nicely.
 ‘Kingslayer‘ being the only song I like front to back; a ridiculous tune that’s a metric shit tonne of fun.
 The sweet J-pop vocal melodies from Su-metal – in English and Japanese – fit BMTH’s sound well, and vice versa.
 This is a truly collaborative effort where both parties brought their A-game.
 That hammering future-bass synth in the bridge, Oli’s wicked pitched laugh in the intro, the balls-out outro section – it’s nuts and I love it.
-Considering the psychedelic rave style that keyboardist/producer/vocalist doing the hard carry live Jordan Fish has explored, these synths and electronics compliment the speedy, poppy digital-bathed metal of Babymetal superbly.
+Considering the psychedelic rave style keyboardist/producer/vocalist Jordan Fish has explored, these synths and electronics complement the speedy, poppy digital-bathed metal of Babymetal superbly.
 ‘Kingslayer‘ wouldn’t have looked out of place on ‘Metal Galaxy.’
 Just like how Mick Gordon’s sound inarguably suits them, so too does Babymetal’s.

-While I’m not a fan of YUNGBLUD (outside of his earlier material), Dominic Harrison steals the show on ‘Obey‘, highlighting how average Oli can be vocally when placed next to most other vocalists.
+While I’m not a fan of YUNGBLUD (outside of his earlier material), Dominic Harrison steals the show on ‘Obey‘, highlighting how average Oli can be vocally when placed next to literally any other singer.
 This is also true of the final song, ‘One Day The Butterflies Left Will Be In Your Chest As You March Towards Death,’ in which Evanescence’s Amy Lee surprisingly joins.
 Despite the memes about Evanescence, Amy is a talented, accomplished singer, and within the context of this eerie, stripped-down piano ballad that slowly morphs into an anti-climatic industrial song, she reigns supreme.
 I almost wish Oli wasn’t apart of it, as Amy’s soothing, melodramatic vocals sweep me away.
 Though I do applaud BMTH’s frontman for trying; it can be frightening for some singers when the guitars, synths and drums are all removed, having a composition live or die on their singing ability alone.
 So, in that sense, ‘One Day The Butterflies…‘ mostly fails to bring my interest to life.

 If you skipped here to avoid the review, you’d best scoot back up if you want any proper talk of Bring Me The Horizon’s newest release.
 Because I’m using this final part for something else.
 ‘Post Human: Survival Horror’ will take up HUGE amounts of listening time from fans, haters and indifferent people alike, as well as plenty of space on music sites.
 (By the very nature of this review, I’m not absolved from that either.)
 So I wanted to end things by listing some great releases that have come out recently instead; releases that I really like and believe are much more worthy of your time: